-As children come into the learning space, have volunteers guide them in drawing on the sticky notes pictures of seeds and "plant" them on the dirt layer on the tri-fold display board.
-Place a large bowl of seeds in the middle of your circle.
+As children come into the learning space, have them draw on the sticky notes pictures of seeds and "plant" them on the dirt layer on the tri-fold display board.
 Once all children have arrived and participated in this activity, began your lesson with the opening prayer.